torchbox/storybook-django/README.md

 2. Configure a Django server to serve the static export
 3. Host the Django server

-This repository’s `demo` site has an example of how to do this, serving the static files with Django’s `django.views.static.serve`, and hosting in Heroku.
+This repository’s `demo` site has an example of how to do this, serving the static files with Django’s `django.views.static.serve`.

 ## Common questions